-Held at an LMCC artist studio and rehearsal space in Lower Manhattan, ASI offers a unique opportunity for artists to step outside their daily routines and focus on their professional skills and artistic goals.
-ASI combines the best of LMCC's Basic Finance for Artists program and Creative Capital's Professional Development Program (PDP) to provide a comprehensive range of training, tools and resources for working artists.
+ASI offers a unique opportunity for artists to step outside their daily routines and focus on their professional skills and artistic goals.
+The program combines the best of LMCC's Basic Finance for Artists (BFA) and Creative Capital's Professional Development Program (PDP) to provide a comprehensive range of training, tools, and resources for working artists.
 Participants will gain access to arts-focused professional training in the areas of strategic planning, verbal communications, marketing and promotion, Internet optimization, financial management, and business planning.

 ASI takes an integrated approach to education that addresses different learning styles, matches practical information with long-term goal setting, and encourages a peer-learning environment.
 Participants will receive reference materials and workbooks including exercises, tools, and useful information to continue developing their skills.